davidsonfellipe/awesome-wpo/README.md

 * [ZeroSprites](http://zerosprites.com/) - ZeroSprites is a CSS sprites generator aimed at area minimization using algorithms used in the field of VLSI floorplanning.
 * [CSS Sprite Generator](http://css.spritegen.com/) - CSS sprites allow you to combine multiple images into a single file.
 * [Sprity](https://github.com/sprity/sprity) - A modular image sprite generator with a lot of features: supports retina sprites, supports different output formats, generates sprites and proper style files out of a directory of images, etc...
+* [Sprite Factory](https://github.com/jakesgordon/sprite-factory) - The sprite factory is a ruby library that can be used to generate CSS sprites.
+It combines individual image files from a directory into a single unified sprite image and creates an appropriate CSS stylesheet for use in your web application.

 ## SVG